Large covariance matrix estimation via penalized log-det heuristics: Introduction

-Problem \eqref{obj} minimizes a loss controlled by the Euclidean norm of the eigenvalues of the error matrix, while simultaneously minimizing the latent rank and the residual support size, whose the nuclear norm and the $l_1$ norm are the respective tightest convex relaxations (see \cite{fazel2002matrix}).
+Problem \eqref{obj} minimizes a loss controlled by the Euclidean norm of the eigenvalues of the matrix $\mf{\Delta}_{n}$, while simultaneously minimizing the latent rank and the residual support size, whose the nuclear norm and the $\ell_1$-norm are the respective tightest convex relaxations \citep{fazel2002matrix}.
+A relevant challenge is that $\mathcal{L}^{(ld)}(\mf{\Sigma},\mf{\Sigma}_n)$ is locally convex, i.e. it is convex into a specific range for $\mf{\Delta}_{n}$.
+In this paper, we exploit this fact to propose a proximal gradient algorithm to compute \eqref{obj} and to prove algebraic and parametric consistency for the estimates of $\mf{L}^{*}$, $\mf{S}^{*}$, and $\mf{\Sigma}^{*}$ obtained in this way.